Media

 Final Year

-The year is structured to support the development of your self-directed art practice, with a personal tutor to help guide you, as well as visiting lecturers, off-campus opportunities, field trips, and study visits.
-Weekly studio presentations, research seminars and lectures provide the framework for learning.
-By the end of this year you will have developed a substantial body of research and studio work, and will present the outcomes in an exhibition space for assessment.
+The final year is structured to support you in developing your self-directed art practice.
+You will have a personal tutor to help guide you through a range of possibilities as your practice evolves.
+There are weekly studio presentations, research seminars and lectures, giving you a framework through which to build your learning.
+By the end of the final year you will have developed a substantial body of research and studio work, and will present the outcomes in an exhibition space for assessment.
+The programme also features visiting lecturers, off-campus collaborative opportunities, field trips, and study visits.
+Towards the end of your studies you will be actively encouraged and supported in applying for postgraduate study.

 How will I be assessed?